Ecotourism and Sustainable Air Travel

 Check your compensation for delayed flights for free!

-Airports and air companies follow the trends though, and try to not fall behind.
+The good news is that airports and air companies follow the trends, and try to not fall behind.
 They do their part of the job in protecting the environment.
-Many air hubs and airlines invest in fuel efficiency, carbon offset programs and solar and renewable energy sources.
+Many air hubs and airlines invest in alternative fuels, modern hybrid aircraft, carbon offset programs and renewable energy sources.
 They are also working on reducing single-use plastics, managing waste and conserving water.

 If you are interested in ecotourism and its compatibility with air travel, keep reading!
 In this article we will: